 In addition to providing food and fiber, farmers and ranchers are important managers of our natural resources.
-The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program that provides farmers and ranchers with financial cost-share assistance and technical assistance to implement conservation practices on working agricultural land.
-EQIP assistance is available through a general pool and also through special initiatives, which highlight specific practices or natural resources, such as the Organic Initiative, which provides separate funding pools for transitioning and certified organic producers.
+The Environmental Quality Incentives Program (EQIP) is a voluntary conservation program that offers farmers and ranchers financial cost-share and technical assistance to implement conservation practices on working agricultural land.
+EQIP assistance is available through a general pool, and also through special initiatives.
+EQIP’s special initiatives highlight specific practices or natural resources, such as the Organic Initiative, which provides separate funding pools for transitioning and certified organic producers.

-EQIP may share up to 75 percent of the costs of certain conservation practices.
-However, socially disadvantaged, limited-resource, beginning, and veteran farmer and ranchers are eligible for cost-share rates of up to 90 percent of project costs.
+EQIP may provide up to 75 percent of the costs of certain conservation practices.
+However, socially disadvantaged, limited-resource, beginning, and veteran farmer and ranchers are eligible for cost-share rates of up to 90 percent.
 This same population of producers is also eligible for up to 50 percent advance payment for costs associated with planning, design, materials, equipment, installation, labor, management, maintenance, or training.

 Five percent of EQIP funds are set-aside in a designated pool for beginning farmers and ranchers, and an additional 5 percent is set-aside for socially disadvantaged farmers – including minority and tribal producers.
 Additionally, veteran farmers are given preference within these two priority set-asides.

 The program is competitive, with farmers submitting applications for EQIP contracts that are ranked based on criteria developed by both the NRCS national headquarters and NRCS State Conservationists.
-The ranking criteria vary from state to state, but in general applications are ranked based on the overall cost-effectiveness of the proposed approach compared to the anticipated conservation benefits of the project; how effectively and comprehensively they address specified resource concerns; the best fulfillment of EQIP program goals; and the improvement of conservation practices or systems in place on the operation at the time the contract offer is accepted, or will complete a conservation system.
+The ranking criteria vary from state to state, but in general applications are ranked based on:

-Examples of conservation activities eligible for funding through the Organic Initiative include: developing conservation plans; establishing buffer zones; planning and installing pollinator habitat; improving irrigation efficiency; and enhancing cropping rotations and nutrient management, among others.
+Examples of conservation activities eligible for funding through the Organic Initiative include: developing conservation plans; establishing buffer zones; planning and installing pollinator habitat; improving irrigation efficiency; and enhancing cropping rotations and nutrient management.

 Organic, transitioning-to-organic, and producers exempt from National Organic Program (NOP) certification requirements are eligible to contract with NRCS to install and implement organic-specific conservation activities consistent with an organic system plan.
-These producers compete in separate funding pools, and contract payments are capped at $20,000 annually or $80,000 over any six-year period.
+These producers compete in separate funding pools, and contract payments are capped at $140,000, which was recently increased from $20,000 annually or $80,000 over any six-year period.
 Organic producers can also apply for the general EQIP program, which has a higher payment cap, but is also more competitive.

 The EQIP Seasonal High Tunnel Initiative provides cost-share funding and technical assistance to farmers who want to extend the growing seasons on their farms by using high tunnels.